 Sports: Soccer, football, lacrosse, Frisbee, rugby

-Located on the east side of Manatee County, the massive Premier Sports Campus. has 22 FIFA regulation-sized fields, all with real Bermuda grass.
+Located on the east side of Manatee County, the massive Premier Sports Campus has 23 FIFA regulation-sized fields, all with real Bermuda grass.
 Eight fields have lights for night games, and 65,000 square feet of underground irrigation ensure you’ll never be flooded out after heavy rains.
 High-quality healthy and fresh snacks are available at one of many concession stands.
 Although soccer is the main draw, these fields are used for football, rugby, Frisbee, lacrosse and fitness programs.
+The campus is home to a new 5,000 seat stadium.

 Sports: Tennis, baseball, basketball, football, track and field, golf, soccer